matthewwestover/MSD2020/CS6014/Week 6 - Day 3.md

 **Referring to an object** - shorter names - useful for caching

 #### Important Properties
-Needs to be similar to a block cypher
+Needs to be similar to a block cipher
 Quick to compute
 Deterministic
 Given a hash it should be impossible to compute the data.
 Should be impossible to pick a message that has a particular hash. hash(m) == h, we shouldn’t be able to know what m would be to guarantee that.